sophgo/sophon-sail/docs/source_en/module_python/sail.Tensor.rst

 Tensor ndarray data, dtype can be np.float32, np.int8 or np.uint8

+* own_sys_data: bool, default: True

+  Indicates whether the Tensor owns system memory.

+  - If True, the Tensor allocates system memory and copies the input data into it.
+  - If False, the Tensor does not allocate system memory.

-* own_sys_data : bool, default: True
+* own_dev_data: bool, default: True

-Indicator of whether own system memory, If false, the memory will be copied to device directly
+  Indicates whether the Tensor owns device memory.

+  - If True, the Tensor allocates device memory (regardless of `own_sys_data` value)
+  - If False, the Tensor does not allocate device memory
+  - Data copying to device memory occurs **only when** both:

+    - `own_sys_data=False`
+    - `own_dev_data=True`

 **Interface:**
     .. code-block:: python